flaxsearch/flaxcode/flax_search_service/docs/api.rst

 .. [#docid2] Does this mean that docids can't contain - and , ?

-.. [#terms] Is terms/ exposing too much?
+.. [#terms] Is terms exposing too much?
 But it's good for populating dropdown lists.

 FIXME: Add Facets, spelling correction?